 In Oregon, you may recover damages even if you were partly to blame for causing the accident, but you must not be more than 50% at fault to do so.
 According to the modified comparative negligence standard, any damages that are awarded will be reduced in proportion to the degree that you were at fault.
 For example, if you were 10% to blame for the accident and the other driver was 90% at fault, you may file a lawsuit, but an award of $1000 will be reduced by $100.

 In Oregon, there is no cap on economic damages like medical expenses and lost future earnings.
 However, the state does limit some non-economic damages to $500,000.
 Additionally, the failure to use your seatbelt could reduce your award by up to 5%.
 Lastly, there is a timing issue with filing your lawsuit in court, known as the statute of limitations.
 For personal injury cases, you have two years, and for property damage cases, you have six years.
 Finally, if your claim is against the state government, you must file within 180 days.

 The comparative negligence rules can significantly affect your ability to recover damages after a car accident.
-Fortunately, you can receive a free claim evaluation from an experienced attorney.
+Fortunately, you can speak with an experienced car accident attorney.
 That way, you'll know more about the strength of your claim and potential compensation amounts moving forward.